redpanda-data/redpanda/docs/www/monitoring.md

 ## Stats Reporting

-Redpanda ships with an additional `systemd` service which executes periodically and reports resource usage and configuration data to Vectorized's metrics API.
+Redpanda ships with an additional `systemd` service which executes periodically and reports resource usage and configuration data to Redpanda's metrics API.
 It is enabled by default, and the data is anonymous.
 If you'd like us to be able to identify your cluster's data, so that we can monitor it and alert you of possible issues, please set the `organization` (your company's domain) and